curtis161514/DCmotor_Control/README.md

-# DCmotor_Control
+# DCmotor_Control - University Project
-#Just a simple DC electric motor with a PID speed controller.
+#Simple DC electric motor with a PID speed controller.
 This model will be used for ML and RML control to replace the PID controller.